 Introduction

-) VSPK.
+If your Nuage VSP environment is integrated with VMware, then there’s a good chance you are using vRealize Orchestrator (vRO) to automate many of your networking tasks.
+The Nuage Networks VSP vRO Plugin operates within vRO to help you to manage your SDN by offering links to the Virtualized Services Directory (VSD) VSPK.
 In Part 1 of this series, we provide screenshots from vRO to accompany steps in the plugin’s installation guide and then walk through some examples of using the plugin to create, edit and remove a basic VSD object.

 Product Overview